Nova Southeastern University Office of the University Bursar 3301 College Avenue Ft. Lauderdale, FL 33314-7796

 If you prepare your own tax returns, keep your Form 1098-T in a file with your other tax documents.
 You do not need to attach Form 1098-T to your tax returns nor are you required to claim education tax benefits.
 If you work with a tax preparer or consultant, be sure to submit Form 1098-T along with all other pertinent tax information.

 The most important information on the form is your Social Security Number.
 The address listed on your 1098-T does not impact the information reported for IRS income tax filing purposes.
-However, your current preferred mailing address is required to receive your 1098-T in the mail as well as any future financial aid refund for which you may be eligible.
+However, your current preferred mailing address is required for any financial aid refund for which you may be eligible.
 If you have not already done so, update your address in SharkLink.
-After logging in with your SharkLink ID and password, click on the green WebSTAR tile in the application slider bar and select "Personal Information" on the far left in WebSTAR.
-More information on updating your Social Security Number and/or name can be found there as well.
+After logging in with your SharkLink ID and password, click on "View My Profile" on the home page.